luau-lang/rfcs/docs/require-by-string-aliases.md

 local subproject1 = require("com.roblox.luau/subproject-1")
 ```
 ### Roblox Specifics
 In the Roblox engine, a similar aliasing system could be implemented.
-Assuming a central package management system were available, a Roblox Script could contain local Roact = require("Roact"), and everything would "just work".
+Assuming a central package management system were available, a Roblox Script could contain local Roact = require("@Roact"), and everything would "just work".

 ## Drawbacks
 ## Backwards Compatibility